 Similarly, if you’re booking a ski trip and looking for hotels in the Aspen area, you’ll likely be looking on Google with the intention of booking.

-Instead, they’re actively searching for that service.
+Instead, they’re actively searching for that service and are looking to make a decision quickly

 So if you operate a service that people have an urgent need for and are seeking immediate results, the search network is your best bet.